simonerom/iotex-docs/docs/developer/hardware/pebble-dashboard.md

-# 1. Introduction to the process of writing S3 data
+---
+title: Tracker Dashboard
+---

+# Pebble Tracked Dashboard

+## Writing S3 data

-- Trackers collect data and places it in the corresponding topic of IOT-Core, such as `nrf-352656100458374`.
+1. Trackers collect data and places it in the corresponding topic of IOT-Core, such as `nrf-352656100458374`.
-- IOT-Core listens for the corresponding topic and adds the post-processing command: write to S3.
+2. IOT-Core listens for the corresponding topic and adds the post-processing command: write to S3.
 Pay attention to the setting of role permissions.
 Make sure that the specified S3 bucket has writable permissions.
-- IOT-Core has Web-UI to mock data into topic, which can be manually filled with several records for verification.
+3. IOT-Core has Web-UI to mock data into topic, which can be manually filled with several records for verification.

 The file format of S3 is determined in the IOT-Core [Action] configuration.
 The content of the file is the active data of tracker.
 Such as: